solacens/kube-tray/README.md

-# Kubernetes Utility
+# Kubernetes Tray

-> Easier Access on Kubernetes
+> Easier Access on Kubernetes with system tray!

 ### Introduction

-This tool is aim to provide easier access on Kubernetes funtionalities like:
+This tool is aim to provide easier access on Kubernetes funtionalities